 Dallas Attorneys for Crush Injuries from a Truck Accident

-Crush injuries account for about 20 percent of admissions to Level 1 Trauma Centers.
-The initial hospitalization with a complex injury is prolonged and many people are re-hospitalized to manage the complications.
+Crush injuries account for about 20 percent of Level 1 Trauma Centers admissions.
+The initial hospitalization with a complex injury is prolonged, and many people are re-hospitalized to manage the complications.
 Even with optimal management, the outcome is often not desirable.

-If you or a loved one has suffered from a crush injury, or other serious injuries after an accident with a large truck, contact the experienced Dallas truck accident lawyers of The Benton Law Firm.
+If you or a loved one has suffered a crush injury or other serious injuries after an accident with a large truck, contact the experienced Dallas truck accident lawyers of Benton Accident & Injury Lawyers.
 We understand the physical, financial, and emotional toll that a truck accident injury can take on your life.

 We work hard to help our clients recover the fair compensation they deserve after an accident.
 Trucking companies have an experienced legal team working for them.
 You should too.
 Contact us today at (214) 777-7777 for a free, confidential consultation.